-Over the summer a number of fast-food workers staged protest to demand higher wages.
+Over the summer a number of fast-food workers staged a protest to demand higher wages.
 I stumbled across a number of articles on the topic recently at Business Week and Bloomberg.
 It’s an interesting debate and if not familiar with the topic you’ll be surprised to find out what type of side item is being served to these workers, public assistance.
 The problem stems from the fact that your average fast-food worker is no longer the teenager living at home.
 Over 60% are single or married adults who are not in school.
-50% of families of fast-food workers are enrolled in as least one public assistance program.
+50% of families of fast-food workers are enrolled in at least one public assistance program.
 McDonald’s and Wal-Mart are two of the biggest offenders.
 McDonald’s has gone so far as setting up a resource line to help workers apply for aid.
 Looking over both McDonald’s and Wal-Mart’s recent profits shows that both are successful.
 The median salary for a fast-food worker is $8.69 an hour in 2013.
-These companies are simply taken advantage of tax payers and some outdated laws.
+These companies are simply taken advantage of taxpayers and some outdated laws.

 Were you aware of this practice by business?
 How would you solve this problem?
 Would you trade a more expensive Big Mac for lower taxes?